The World's forests are undergoing a crisis of survival. In the United States, of the 1 billion

 protection.
 Advanced skills in web design, science writing

 and research, and/or publishing a strong plus.
-Fluent Spanish is essential for work on the Amazon project.
+Fluent Spanish is important for work on the Amazon project.
 Both teamwork

 and independent initiative will be important aspects of